How to bypass “Will damage your computer” malware warning

 Here's how to remove malicious files:

-1. On your desktop click Go at the top and navigate to Go to Folder… Go to folder option in Mac
+On your desktop click Go at the top and navigate to Go to Folder…

 Remember that not all “[Application] will damage your computer” warnings are accurate.
 For example, the github desktop will damage your computer recently occurred when GitHub revoked several Apple certificates due to security reasons.
 This time you should switch to a different GitHub version instead of removing it from your device.

-1. Subscribe to a reliable antivirus.
-I recommend TotalAV, now 80% OFF
+- Subscribe to a reliable antivirus – I recommend TotalAV, now 80% OFF

 How can I protect my Mac against malware?

-• Use antivirus software.
+- Use antivirus software.
 A reliable antivirus will scan your device for existing malware and monitor downloads for suspicious elements.
-Advanced antiviruses like TotalAV provide real-time malware protection, blocks access to fraudulent websites, and effortlessly identifies, quarantines, and removes dangerous files.
+Advanced antiviruses like TotalAV offer real-time malware protection, block access to fraudulent websites, and efficiently identify, quarantine, and remove malicious files.

-• Turn on Mac's firewall.
+- Turn on Mac's firewall.
 A firewall protects Mac devices over insecure networks by inspecting incoming traffic for suspicious activities.
-Make sure it's enabled on the System > Settings > Network > Firewall to protect your device on public Wi-Fi.
-Mac's firewall doesn’t isolate already installed malicious applications so it's best to combine it with an antivirus.
+Ensure it's enabled in System > Settings > Network > Firewall to protect your device on public Wi-Fi.
+Mac's firewall doesn’t isolate already installed malicious applications, so it's best to combine it with an antivirus.

 Conclusion

 Although Apple's devices have robust cybersecurity features, no operating system is 100% safe.
-Furthermore, because of Apple's strict software development policies it has a limited amount of applications.
-Sometimes Mac users choose third-party software better aligned with their needs.
+Also, because of Apple's strict software development policies, it has a limited amount of applications.
+Sometimes, Mac users choose third-party software better aligned with their needs.

 The “[Application] will damage your computer” warning is an effective way to protect MacBooks from outside dangers.
-But that prevents installation of legitimate programs that either have not obtained an Apple signing certificate, were developed for older Mac versions, or come from unrecognized developers.
+But that also prevents installation of legitimate programs that either haven't obtained an Apple signing certificate, were developed for older Mac versions, or come from unrecognized developers.

 My discussed methods successfully bypass this error message.
 Unfortunately, they also bypass Mac's Gatekeeper cybersecurity feature, demanding additional cybersecurity software.
 I found that TotalAV antivirus is the best to protect your Mac from malware.
 The speedy full system scan will promptly identify, quarantine, and remove dangerous apps and files from your system, and you can install any programs you like care-free.